RobertSchueler/tc_tools/README.md

 - [x] make manual tests for new behaviour
 - [ ] ~~make a domino example project of domino, where the background the separating image and the images used for the dots can be customized~~ (will do example projects later)

-In version 0.2.0 you are able to exchange pictures in our cards making.
+In version 0.2.0 you are able to exchange pictures in your card making.

 ## Progress resulting in version 0.1.0